techmyth/techmyth.github.io/content/posts/ontap-nfs-snapshots-offload-support.en.md

 ![Text](/img/NetApp-NFS-Plugin-1-1024x577.webp#center)

 Once we are in the NetApp support portal we must download version 2.0 of the plugin as shown in the following image.
-To install the plugin we need to unzip the downloaded file and rename the file inside the folder named vib20 with the extension .vib to the new name `NetAppNasPlugin.vib`.
+To install the plugin we need to unzip the downloaded file and rename the file inside the folder named vib20 with the extension `.vib` to the new name `NetAppNasPlugin.vib`.

 ![Text](/img/2021-05-30_20-33-1024x707.webp#center)

-In the next step I used the NetApp Ontap Tools to install the plugin but it can also be installed using VMware Lifecycle Manager.
+In the next step I used the NetApp Ontap Tools to install the plugin, but it can also be installed using VMware Lifecycle Manager.

 ![Text](/img/2021-05-30_20-49-1024x510.webp#center)